judielaine/Clowderwood/Flora/2024AutumnPlantAvailability.md

 ## Notes on the plants

 _Gladiolus_ are most likely a pink mid May, possibly a later season apricot/peach color, and there may be a few bulbs for plum colored blooms.

+_Lindera benzoin_ (spicebush) Entangled with an azalea.
+I suppose i should just cut it back.

 _Rudbeckia laciniata_ (cutleaf coneflower) Love the edible greens.
 Wish the deer would let the plants outside of fences plants get big.
 Happy to provide seeds by cutting off fruiting stems.